TooMuchTism/JSVRCTTS/README.md

 report it as an issue and I'll try to help you when I see it.

-All code here was actually made by me Jenny, so if its bad im just dumb lmao.
+All code here was actually made by me Jenny, so its bad because im just dumb lmao.

+Also it would be very cool of you to add preset configs for differing platforms in the SETUP dir or even just make premade configs that work on other platforms; no one is forcing you too tho.